Q-FRC/Dashboard/README.md

 ![QFRCDashboard](QFRCDashboard-display.png "QFRCDashboard")
 A reliable, high-performance, low-footprint dashboard for use with FRC.

+A mirror of this repository is available on my [Gitea](https://git.swurl.xyz/swirl/qfrcdashboard.git) instance.

+# Key Features
+- Small RAM/CPU footprint
+- Customizable fonts for title & text (i.e. big numbers)
+- Enum widget: different colors for different string values
+- Powerful, customizable graphs
+- Simple, semi-modern look & feel
+- Support for swerve display, FMS information, field widget
+- Different shapes for colored widgets (bool/enum)
+- Run commands

 ## Lightweight
 Dashboards don't have to be resource hogs.
-In fact, dashboards should be designed to take up as little resources as possible.
+In fact, dashboards should be designed to take up as few resources as possible.
 Dashboards that use up resources like nobody's business will cause **packet loss** and **comms issues** when run on driver stations!

-Because of this, QFRCDashboard has been specifically designed to use up as little resources as possible.
+Because of this, QFRCDashboard has been specifically designed to use up as few resources as possible.
 Compared to WPILib's Shuffleboard (measured on a ThinkPad X220--percentages include all CPU cores):

 | Metric            | Shuffleboard  | QFRCDashboard |
 | ----------------- | ------------- | ------------- |